lorenzwalthert/strcode/README.md

 ##      A subtitle                                                          ####
 ```

--   level 3 sections, which are low-level blocks that can be separated as follows:
+- **Level 3* sections, which are low-level blocks that can be separated as follows:

 ``` r
 ###     .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. ...
 ###     One more                                                            ####
 ```

-You can notice from the above that
+Notice from the examples above that

 -   The number of `#` used in front of the break character (`___`, `...`, `.. ..`) corresponds to the level of granularity that is separated.
 -   The breaks characters `___`, `...`, `.. ..` were chosen such that they reflect the level of granularity, namely `___` has a much higher visual density than `.. ..`.